 Moreover, because of the high illiteracy rates, densely printed informational, educational and communications (IEC) materials have limited value in some communities.
-Messages will be therefore tailored according to the community, based on communication needs assessments - e.g. verbal notices will be done via community channels rather than through posters and other forms of written communication (e.g. megaphones).
+Messages will be therefore tailored according to the community, based on communication needs assessments - e.g. verbal notices, radion and community gatherings with local language interpretations will be done via community channels rather than through posters and other forms of written communication (e.g. megaphones).
 IEC materials, when used, will be visually illustrative.